- March 17-19, 2017

 - Upcoming Certifications and Free All-Day Laughter Workshop click here

 with Bharata Wingham, E-RYT 200, CLYT

 A fun way to awaken yourself and others

 Early Registration starts at 2 pm; program begins at 4 pm

-Laugha Yoga is an ancient, new idea for reconnecting us to our true self.
-Through Yogic Laughter sessions, pranayama (yogic breathing practices) meditation and Laugha Nidra® (laughing meditation with guided deep relaxation) we can reach a profound level of peace, joy and relaxation.
+Laugha Yoga is an ancient, new idea for reconnecting us to our true Self.
+Through Yogic Laughter sessions, Laugha Nidra® (guided deep relaxation following the laughter), pranayama (yogic breathing practices) and meditation we can reach a profound level of peace, joy and relaxation.

 Get your certification to lead Laughter Yoga sessions and bring the healing and uplifting practice of intentional laughter to others.

 In this program you will:

 - Receive a certificate to lead Laughter Yoga Sessions (Certified Laughter Yoga Leader – LYL1) after completion of the weekend